nithinmadishetti/Portfolio-website/README.md

 # Portfolio-website
-# This repository consists  of a basic portfolio website which is created to enhance my skills in HTML, CSS and Java script
+# This repository consists  of a basic portfolio website which is created to enhance my skills in HTML, CSS.